multei/api/README.md

 8. On **Create a key (optional)**, click on **+Create Key**;
 9. On **Key type**, choose the **JSON (recommended)** option;
 10. Click on **Create**.
 The JSON key file will be downloaded;
-11. Put this key file on `config/` directory on repository (create the directory if it does not exist);
+11. Put this key file on `config/` directory on the repository (create the directory if it does not exist);
     **Never commit this file!**
 12. At local development environment, on your .env file, set `GOOGLE_APPLICATION_CREDENTIALS` to `config/multei-{key}.json`, where `multei-{key}.json` is the actual filename;
 13. If your application was already running, restart it.